TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

-As a meta path finder, the :term:`path based finder` implements the :meth:`~importlib.abc.MetaPathFinder.find_spec` protocol previously described, however it exposes additional hooks that can be used to customize how modules are found and loaded from the :term:`import path`.
+As a meta path finder, the :term:`path based finder` implements the :meth:`~importlib.abc.MetaPathFinder.find_spec` protocol previously described, however it exposes additional hooks that can be used to customize how modules are found and loaded kutoka the :term:`agiza path`.

 Three variables are used by the :term:`path based finder`, :data:`sys.path`, :data:`sys.path_hooks` and :data:`sys.path_importer_cache`.
 The ``__path__``
 attributes on package objects are also used.
-These provide additional ways that the import machinery can be customized.
+These provide additional ways that the agiza machinery can be customized.

 :data:`sys.path` contains a list of strings providing search locations for modules and packages.
-It is initialized from the :data:`PYTHONPATH` environment variable and various other installation- and implementation-specific defaults.
+It is initialized kutoka the :data:`PYTHONPATH` environment variable and various other installation- and implementation-specific defaults.
 Entries in :data:`sys.path` can name directories on the file system, zip files, and potentially other "locations"